-Getting Started - How to Use Calibrator
+Getting Started - How to Use the Calibrator App

 You’ve installed your new sensor, you’ve made sure everything works, hardware-wise.
 The last thing you need to do before scanning is to calibrate.
 Using Calibrator to calibrate your sensor’s depth feed with the iPad’s color feed is far from intuitive (though we are working to improve this experience every day).